In the past, I’d always been sceptical of motivational quotes.

 Later on I learned that the design of JFK’s quote – that of ‘parallel construction’ where two halves of the claim are attractively balanced – has much to do with it’s wow factor.

-After my Mom passed away
+After my Mom passed away I found a notebook of motivational quotes in her desk

 After my Mom passed away, I found a small spiral bound notebook titled “Inspirational Quotes” in her desk.

-Over the course of a few small pages – in her painstakingly beautiful handwriting – she had written down about a dozen quotes.
+Over the course of a few pages – in her painstakingly beautiful handwriting – she had written down about a dozen quotes.

 As I read each one, I considered the context of the quote in her life.